The guidance is a reference for those making chief police officer appointments. It supports with designing and delivering the process.

 Substantive and temporary appointments

-Examples of this include where there is a short-term unforeseen requirement to promote an individual temporarily into a chief officer role for operational reasons, so that service delivery is not compromised, or where there is a requirement to appoint a chief officer temporarily to oversee an organisational or operational project.
+Examples of this include where there is a short-term unforeseen requirement to promote an individual temporarily into a chief police officer role for operational reasons, so that service delivery is not compromised, or where there is a requirement to appoint a chief police officer temporarily to oversee an organisational or operational project.
+In these circumstances, that officer must attend the PLP – stage 5 (executive leaders) development centre within 12 months of that temporary appointment or at the next available opportunity.

 Movement between forces